The Shooting of Jordan Edwards

 “Not only have Jordan’s brothers lost their best friend; they witnessed firsthand his violent, senseless, murder,” the Edwards family said in a statement.
 “Their young lives will forever be altered.
 No one, let alone young children, should witness such horrific, unexplainable, violence.”
 The family asked the public to refrain from protests as they plan his funeral.

-The Edwards case is an important one, because it could be the first high-profile police shooting of the Trump era, and it could offer some indications of how the direction of police reform in the United States today.
+The Edwards case is an important one, because it could be the first high-profile police shooting of the Trump era, and it could offer some indications about the direction of police reform in the United States today.
 Barack Obama’s second term saw burgeoning popular pressure to stop police killings of young black men, and to improve both public and government oversight of police departments.
 From Ferguson, Missouri, to Cleveland, Baltimore to New York City, the deaths drove outrage and protests.
 The Obama administration was generally supportive of the reform movement, pressing for better statistics, use of body cams, and strict oversight of troubled police departments.

 But Donald Trump’s attorney general, Jeff Sessions, has promised to reverse many of those stands.
 He sought to withdraw from an already negotiated oversight agreement in Baltimore, has spoken about the damage he believes federal investigation does to police morale, and signaled he’ll pull back from involvement.
 As for Trump, he was dismissive of the Black Lives Matter movement, and made alliances with some of its most strident critics.